 As with adult clothing, there are exceptions, but these should be consulted over with someone experienced in clothing imports.

 Finally, you want to make sure that import duty rates are being paid correctly to the CBP.
-Trade goods are classified through Harmonized Tariff Schedule codes.
-These HTC codes determine tariff rates for each product entering U.S. ports of entry.
+As mentioned, HTS code classification will determine tariff rates for each product you import to the U.S.

-If you use the HTS code, the taxes you pay may be incorrect.
+If you use the wrong HTS code, the taxes you pay may be incorrect.
 Whether the amount you pay is higher or lower, fixing the mistake takes time and usually results in penalties.
-Mistaken HTS codes may also result in your shipments being exported out or destroyed.
-You might have complied with all the laws, but if your shipments were mislabeled it could cost you in lost merchandise.

 For more information on finding HTS codes, check out our article, “How do I Find my HTS Code?”

-Make a name for yourself in the fashion industry by being able to get your hands on great clothing from around the world.
-Use USA Customs Clearance to help you do so in time to catch the next greatest trends.
+Keep your business profitable by being able to get your hands on great clothing from around the world.
+Use USA Customs Clearance to help you do so while staying in compliance and avoiding penalties and fees.

 Our team of Licensed Customers Broker can help you navigate the process and successfully import your clothing.